gyrdym/ml_algo/README.md

 ````

 Now it's the time to prepare data splits.
 Since we have a smallish dataset (only 768 records), we can't afford to
-split the data into just train and test sets and evaluate the model on them, the best approach in our case is Cross
+split the data into just train and test sets and evaluate the model on them, the best approach in our case is Cross-Validation.
-Validation.
 According to this, let's split the data in the following way using the library's [splitData](https://github.com/gyrdym/ml_algo/blob/master/lib/src/model_selection/split_data.dart)
 function:

 ```dart